Benjamin Tod: Lost Dog Street Band

 After being part of a music group called Barefoot Surrender, Tod and bandmate Ashley Mae formed the Lost Dog Street Band in 2010, named after their yellow Labrador, Daisy.
 Tod would do guitar and vocals while Mae would play the fiddle.

 Tod and Mae met Nicholas and Shannon Jae Ridout.
 The two couples formed the street-quartet, Spitshine, and began touring together.
 In 2013 Nicholas Ridout committed suicide and Tod and Mae rekindled Lost Dog Street Band.
 The band has crowdfunded multiple albums through Indiegogo and Kickstarter, as well as self-publishing their music videos on the YouTube channel GemsOnVHS.
 Lost Dog Street Band toured and released their fifth studio album Weight of a Trigger in 2019, and in April of that year, the album reached number five on the Billboard Bluegrass Album chart.

 Solo career

 In 2017, Tod released the solo album I Will Rise which was recorded with "two mics and no overdubbing."
 In early 2019, Tod announced his second solo album, A Heart of Gold Is Hard to Find, which was released November 22, 2019.
 In June 2022, Tod announced his third solo album, Songs I Swore I'd Never Sing, which was released September 23, 2022.

 Personal life

 Tod met his wife Ashley Mae when they were teenagers.
-While she was in college he busked and hopped trains to earn money.
+While she was in college he hopped trains and busked to earn money.
 The couple has a homestead in Muhlenberg County, Kentucky.